Amanda Sillars

 Free Space is the space you create for your children to return to where:

-• they are not made to feel guilty
+• They are not made to feel guilty or responsible for adult relationships

-• they can connect with you in peace
+• They can connect with you in peace, on their terms

-• they can think and feel for themselves
+• They are free to think and feel for themselves

-• they are free to love both parents
+• They are free to love both parents without fear of consequence

 Link to Free Space